 Closing Thoughts

 Now that you understand which types of grass grow best in which climates, you can get to work finding the perfect choice for your lawn.
-Remember that each grass variety varies in water needs, sunlight preference, and germination rate, so there are several factors to consider before sowing.
+Remember that each grass variety varies in water needs, sunlight preference, germination rate, and resistance to foot traffic so there are several factors to consider before sowing.